BirajDas27/Image-augmentation/README.md

 - DenseNet121
 - InceptionV3

-> Certain transformations like cropping or random zoom were avoided to preserve critical cellular features in pathology slides.
+> Certain transformations like cropping and grayscaling were avoided to preserve critical cellular features in pathology slides.

 ---